 The fascinating secrets of the majestic Chic-Choc Mountains are just waiting to be discovered.
-The park’s brand-new Mountain School will offer you the very best tools to answer the call of these snowy peaks.
+For true snow enthusiasts or less experienced outdoor lovers who want to try a new winter adventure, the park’s Mountain School will offer you the very best tools to answer the call of these snowy peaks.

 The park offers 3 mechanically groomed cross-country ski trails.
 The Mont-Albert sector receives over 3 metres (about 10 feet) of snow annually.
 Snowfall is fairly evenly distributed between mid-December and mid-March, making for excellent snow conditions all winter long.
 Cross-country skis are available for rent from the Discovery and Visitors Centre.